trofimich/TwinCAT.OpenFramework/README.md

 ---

-## ✅ How reliable is it?
+## ⚠️ Known Issues

-- Partially covered by **unit tests** using [TcUnit](https://github.com/tcunit/TcUnit)
+- Beckhoff currently use compiler from CoDeSys and this compiler has some issues:
-- That said, the framework should be considered **experimental** at this stage
+  - incorrect behavior related to methods with optional parameters in some cases
-- Note: TwinCAT itself still has issues related to exception handling
+  - incorrect memory deallocation in __TRY / __CATCH block in some cases

-- These issues aren't critical, and Beckhoff is aware and investigating solutions
+These issues aren't critical, and Beckhoff is aware and investigating solutions

 ---